Brookhaven, Georgia: Primary and secondary schools

 The public middle schools serving the city are Chamblee Middle School in Chamblee and Sequoyah Middle School in Doraville.
 The public high schools serving the city are Cross Keys High School in Brookhaven, and Chamblee Charter High School.
-Private schools include Our Lady of the Assumption Catholic School, St. Martin in the Fields Episcopal School, and Marist School.
+Private schools include Our Lady of the Assumption Catholic School (Roman Catholic Archdiocese of Atlanta), St. Martin in the Fields Episcopal School, and Marist School.

 PATH Academy, a charter school, is in Brookhaven.

 From its opening in 1990 until 2003, the Seigakuin Atlanta International School was located on the property of Oglethorpe University.
 This facility is now occupied by PATH Academy.

 Public libraries

 DeKalb County Public Library operates the Brookhaven Library.

 Government

 The City of Brookhaven is governed by a council-manager form of government.
 This form of governance combines an elected council composed of four members and a mayor with a professional manager who manages the day-to-day affairs of the city.

 The city is divided into four distinct districts with each electing a representative for the city council every four years.
 Councilmembers may serve an unlimited number of consecutive terms subject to their reelection.
 The city's mayor is elected at large for a term of four years as well but is limited to serving two consecutive terms.
 The council is responsible for promoting the interests of their constituents and developing policy for the city's administration.
 The council also authorizes various legislative responsibilities such as determining strategic plans, capital improvement strategy and financing, the millage rate, and approving the annual budget.